Internet research: Websites' search feature

 Websites often have a search engine of their own, for searching just the site's content, often displayed at the top of every page.
 For example, Wikipedia provides a search engine for exploring its content.
 A search engine within a website allows a user to focus on its content and find desired information with more precision than with a web search engine.
 It may also provide access to information on the website for which a web search engine does not.

-Browsers' local search features

-Browsers typically provide separate input boxes to search history titles, bookmarks, and the currently displayed web page, though the latter only shows up when a hot key is pressed.